blyonscs/Case_Study_Fitness_Tracker/README.md

 Great! now both of the daily activity months are in one table to view and manipulate, not I take some time to understand the data types being used in each of the tables.

 Three things I notice right away just from viewing the tables is that TotalDistance and TrackerDistance are virtually the same number in all the rows.
-I ran a check on this by seeing the amount of times the numbers were diffrent by using
+I ran a check on this by seeing the number of times the numbers were different by using

 =SUM(--(daily_Activity_Consolidated!D:D<>daily_Activity_Consolidated!E:E))

 It returned 32, which means there are 32 instances where the numbers were different in the same row.
-I kept both for now, but made a note of this because they basically have the same data, so I wanted to see why they are diffrent sometimes.
+I kept both for now, but made a note of this because they basically have the same data, so I wanted to see why they are different sometimes.

 Secondly, I noticed that SedentaryActiveDistance was most of the time 0 and the other times it was very close to 0.
-I though that maybe this fields values could be added to LightActivityDistance and the column could be gotten rid of, because it is pretty clear that when the user was sedentary it should not have been logging a distance.
-I left it for the calculations too though untill I got a better understanding of the data
+I thought that maybe this fields values could be added to LightActivityDistance and the column could be gotten rid of, because it is pretty clear that when the user was sedentary it should not have been logging a distance.
+I left it for the calculations too though until I got a better understanding of the data

 Lastly SleepDay in the daily_Sleep table had time values as well as the date even though the times were always zero.
 I removed the time in the number formatting options.